phusion/traveling-ruby/README.md

  * You cannot use gems with native extensions.
 Well technically you can, but then you have to compile for 3 different platforms.
 I haven't documented this yet.

+## The Traveling Ruby build system

+To be written.

 ## FAQ

 <a name="why_compile_for_each_os_version"></a>